Malexion/iterate-js/README.md

 ## Description

-Adds to iterate-js-lite, methods: download, flow and the __.render.[...] section, along with many built in classes mostly experimental stuff will stay in here.
+Adds onto iterate-js-lite, methods: download, flow and the __.render.[...] section, along with many built in classes.

+Mostly experimental functions/classes ill suited for lite will stay in here.

 ## Installation

 Install package with NPM and add it to your development dependencies:

 `npm install iterate-js`

+Around 14kb + 10kb from inheriting iterate-js-lite, uglified and minified.

 ## Usage